Established in 1998, Casinomeister has never wavered from its initial mission:

 Dealing with players:

 If the casino makes an offer of a bonus, and the player accepts it, the casino is obligated to go through with the offer.
 If the player accepts this offer, the player is obliged to follow the posted terms and conditions of the bonus.
 If the player meets the wagering requirements, he should be paid.
 Simple as that.

-Advantage players are players who use bonuses and other legal ways in order to gain a mathematical advantage while gambling.
-Some casinos label these players "bonus abusers" which is a misnomer.
+Advantage players are players who use bonuses and other legal methods in order to gain a mathematical advantage while gambling.
+Some casinos label these players "bonus abusers" which like "spirit of the bonus" there is no such thing.
 Players can't be considered an "abuser" if the bonus has been legitimately offered to them.
 If casinos don't want bonus "abusers" then they should not offer these individuals bonuses.
 If a casino feels that a player is taking advantage of their "generosity" - pay the player and then stop offering bonuses.